ezrasavard/ezrasavard.com/_posts/2016-10-22-overview-of-dwave-quantum-computers.md

 <!--More-->

 # D-Wave Quantum Computers vs Quantum Computers
-D-Wave sells their product as a quantum computer.
+D-Wave sells their product as a "quantum computer."
 This is a source of a lot of confusion for some people because of phrases like "Quantum computers will completely negate RSA," which a D-Wave machine does not do.

-D-Wave machines are *quantum annealers*, that is, a special purpose quantum computer that is capable of solving some important problems, but not quantum algorithms like Shor's algorithm, or Grover's.
+D-Wave machines are *quantum annealers*, that is, a special purpose quantum computer that is capable of solving some important problems, but not capable of running quantum algorithms like Shor's algorithm, or Grover's.
 Those algorithms require quantum logic gates, which I won't get into here.

 * [Quantum Annealing on Wikipedia](https://en.wikipedia.org/wiki/Quantum_annealing)
 * [D-Wave Systems](www.dwavesys.com)

 ## What do Quantum Annealers do then?
-Quantum annealers solve problems that can be modeled with an ising spin glass and embedded into the computer.
-This includes a lot of hard problems like traveling salesman, number partitioning problem, and really any quadratic uncontrained binary optimization problem that only requires two-spin interactions.
+Quantum annealers solve problems that can be modeled with an ising [spin glass](https://en.wikipedia.org/wiki/Spin_glass) and embedded into the computer.
+This includes a lot of hard problems like traveling salesman, number partitioning problem, and really any quadratic uncontrained binary optimization (QUBO) problems.

+The current D-Wave computers are hardware versions of QUBO with K = 2, meaning that it runs with single and two-spin interactions, but not more yet.

 *The embedding problem is part of why D-Wave is focused on producing computers with more and more qubits -- you need a lot of qubits to solve useful problems.
 Further, D-Wave machines are (currently) working with a planar arrangement of qubits, which limits the amount of connectivity available, meaning that sometimes several qubits are needed to represent a single spin in the source problem.*